SaraCappelletti/Dood/README.md

 If you are using Linux, usually Docker is available at unix:///var/run/docker.sock.

-This program waits for a POST HTTP request to http://localhost:8081/create-container with this body {
+This program waits for two different POST HTTP request to http://localhost:8081/create-container

+To create a new dt use this body
+{
     "digitalTwinImage": "saracappelletti/digital-twin-with-configuration-files",
     "digitalTwinId": "termometro",